sonic-net/SONiC/doc/reset_factory/ResetFactoryHLD.md

 1. default: reset configurations to factory default, clear all system logs and files.

 2. keep-basic: preserves basic configurations only after boot.
-Logs and files will be deleted.
+Logs and files will be deleted users history files and home directories.

 3. keep-all-config: preserves all configurations after boot.
 Logs and files will be deleted.